galexynye/midi-sequencing/README.md

-# Midi Sequencing
+# Music Sequencing

 This is a blog about music production and the gear/software used in music production.
-You can view it live at [Midi Sequencing.com](https://www.midisequencing.com)
+You can view it live at [Music Sequencing.com](https://www.midisequencing.com)

 ## Running in development
 `gatsby develop`